techascent/tech.ml.dataset/docs/quick-reference.md

   indexes.
 Useful in combination with drop-rows to quickly eliminate missing values from the dataset.
-* [meta, with-meta, vary-meta](https://github.com/clojure/clojure/blob/master/src/clj/clojure/core.clj#L202) - Datasets and columns implement IObj and so you can get/set metadata on them mosly freely - `:name` has meaning in the system and setting it directly on a column is not recommended.
+* [meta, with-meta, vary-meta](https://github.com/clojure/clojure/blob/master/src/clj/clojure/core.clj#L202) - Datasets and columns implement IObj and so you can get/set metadata on them freely - `:name` has meaning in the system and setting it directly on a column is not recommended.
+Metadata is generally carried forward through most of the operations below.

 `mapseq-reader` and `value-reader` are lazy and thus `(rand-nth (mapseq-reader ds))` is